raygj/consul-content/docker/readme.md

 `sudo docker exec -it node-srv-1 /bin/bash`

+**note** for consul image, use `sudo docker exec -it consul-agent-1 /bin/sh` which can be determined by using `sudo docker inspect < container name >` and look at CMD for what commands are available

 - print env var from container `node-docker-microservice_users-service_1`

 `sudo docker exec node-srv-1 printenv | grep DATABASE`